chaitanyanand/Restaurant-App/README.md

 # Restaurant-App
 Developed an interactive  website for a restaurant.
 ## Features
-Users can order the dishes, see the promotions, leaders of the restaurant.<br/>
+Users can order the dishes, see the promotions, employees of the restaurant.<br/>
 Users can reserve a table ,comment a dish, add dishes into his favorites, give feedback.<br/>
 Employee can modify dishes, promotions, leaders in the restaurant.<br/>
 Employee can see the ordered dishes, registered tables, feedbacks given by the users, and can see all the registered users.